adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 slug: "annotation-processing"
 ---

-Have you ever wondered what the `@Override`-annotation on all your methods really means and it is used under the hood?
+Have you ever wondered what the `@Override`-annotation on all your methods really means and how it is used under the hood?
 Or do you have nice use-case that would benefit from automatic code generation?
-Or maybe you simply want to learn more about the java annotations and the java compilation process, then this post is for you.
+Or maybe you simply want to learn more about the annotations and the java compilation process, then this post is for you.
-We are going to talk about *Anotation Processing* in Java, what it is all about, how it integrates with the Java compiler and how you can write your own annotation processor.
+We are going to talk about *Annotation Processing* in Java, what it is all about, how it integrates with the Java compiler and how you can write your own annotation processor.

 **TLDR**: This post implements a custom annotation processor that generates convenience functions for missing features.
 You can find the code on [Github](https://github.com/whoww/annotation-processor).